-HA: Not supported on uplink interface, requires at least one internal interface.
+HA: Not supported on uplink interfaces, requires at least one internal interface.

-SSL VPN: Listener IP must belong to uplink interface.
+SSL VPN: Listener IP must belong to an uplink interface.

-IPsec VPN: Local site IP must belong to uplink interface.
+IPsec VPN: Local site IP must belong to an uplink interface.

 L2 VPN: Only internal networks can be stretched.

-The following figure shows a sample topology with an ESG's uplink interface connected to physical infrastructure through the vSphere distributed switch and the ESG's internal interface connect to an NSX logical router through an NSX logical transit switch.
+The following figure shows a sample topology.
+The Edge Service Gateway uplink interface is connected to the physical infrastructure through the vSphere distributed switch.
+The Edge Service Gateway internal interface is connected to an NSX logical router through an NSX logical transit switch.